 Raccoons have a home range; this is a territory they have a stake on.
 The range will largely depend on the number of raccoons living in that specific site.
 However, raccoons in the urban area have smaller ranges compared to those in the rural setting.
 Ranges begin anywhere from one square mile to 20 square miles.

 Once the raccoons have an identified a spot that offers them sufficient food and water, they will begin building a nest.
-In the rural
+In the rural areas their dens are often burrows abandoned by other animals.
+Raccoons in the wild have been known to build their dens in hollow tree trunks.

 In the urban setting, raccoons can build their nest anywhere from an abandoned vehicle, chimney, crawl space, attic or any protected location that they can access.
-They have also been known to build their
+They have also been known to build their nests underwood pile or underneath homes.
+Raccoons start building a nest before winter; this is their ideal breeding time.
+These nests are built by the female to nurse her babies during the winter.

 Are raccoon nests dangerous?